Benefits of Professional Development for Teachers

 Despite the effect on the bottom line, professional development can boost teachers' careers, preparing them for supervisory positions and helping them get pay increases.
 And, when teachers participate in professional development, it can be good for the students, too.
 Students of national board certified teachers who completed additional professional development courses have been shown to score higher on achievement tests [source: NBPTS].
 For many teachers, accomplishments like this make the investment in professional development well worth the effort.

 Want to learn more about what it's like to be a teacher?
-Check out the links on the next page.
+Check out the links below.